gardener/gardener-extension-provider-azure/docs/usage-as-operator.md

 ### Gardener managed Service Principals

-The operators of the Gardener Azure exenstion can provide a list of managed service principals (technial users) that can be used for Azure Shoots.
+The operators of the Gardener Azure extension can provide a list of managed service principals (technical users) that can be used for Azure Shoots.
-This elimiates the need for users to provide own service principals for their clusters.
+This eliminates the need for users to provide own service principals for their clusters.

 The user would need to grant the managed service principal access to their subscription with proper permissions.

-As service principals are managed in an Azure Active Directory for each supported Active Directory an own service principal need to be provided.
+As service principals are managed in an Azure Active Directory for each supported Active Directory, an own service principal needs to be provided.

-In case the user provide still an own service principal in the Shoot secret this one will be used instead of the managed one provided by the operator.
+In case the user provides an own service principal in the Shoot secret, this one will be used instead of the managed one provided by the operator.

 Each managed service principal will be maintained in a `Secret` like that: